microsoft/vscode-docs/docs/editor/refactoring.md

 ## Code Actions = Quick Fixes and refactorings

 In VS Code, Code Actions can provide both refactorings and Quick Fixes for detected issues (highlighted with red squiggles).
-When the cursor is on a squiggle or on a selected text region, VS Code shows a lightbulb icon in the editor to indicate that a Code Action is available.
-If you select the Code Action lightbulb or use the **Quick Fix** command `kb(editor.action.quickFix)`, the Quick Fixes and refactorings context menu is presented.
+When the cursor is on a squiggle or on a selected text region, VS Code shows a light bulb icon in the editor to indicate that a Code Action is available.
+If you select the Code Action light bulb or use the **Quick Fix** command `kb(editor.action.quickFix)`, the Quick Fixes and refactorings control is presented.

 If you prefer to only see refactorings without Quick Fixes, then you can use the **Refactor** command (`kb(editor.action.refactor)`).